Noboroto/dmoj-docker/README.md

 From now on, it is assumed you are in the `dmoj` directory.

 ## Change settings
+If this is not the first time, you can skip this step.
 Go to `/dmoj/environment` to change config in three file File `mysql-admin.env`
 ```